 Who is the *real* father of Christmas?
 You be the judge.
 This game has a four-star rating on Amazon, but its biggest hype-man is one of its lowest (one star) reviews: “It is sacrilegious—so I am discarding it—wish I would've known before I bought it–too much blasphem[y].”

 “A Star is Porn”

-This one stars Lady Gag Gag and Bradley Pooper, we assume, and trains you to become the best person in the adult pleasure biz by running your own porn movie studio, recruiting pornstars, and getting freaky.
+One of the best NSFW board games, this stars Lady Gag Gag and Bradley Pooper, we assume, and trains you to become the best person in the adult pleasure biz by running your own porn movie studio, recruiting pornstars, and getting freaky.

 Stop picking your nose (and pick someone else’s)

 Before they graduated to spending hours in YouTube video extraction compilations, your coworker might’ve started out with Gooey Louie, the booger-yanking game that is, well, pretty intuitive.
 Just put your finger up his nose and try to fish out a booger.
 If you miss, you’ll make his brain explode.
 NBD.

 An electrocution game

 Technically not a board game, but who cares.
 So here’s how this works: You and up to three other people grab a joystick, push the big central button, and wait for menacing music to stop playing.
 At that point, it’s a race to smash your individual buttons, and the last to hit it gets a brief shock.
 How bad is it?
 One of our writers wrote an ~electrifying~ review.

 … Then you will enjoy The Golfing Dead, a board game about both that is touted as “fast, fun, and easy to play” with kids and/or adults and only takes about 20 minutes to complete.
 “You don’t have to strategize much, and refer to the instructions constantly,” writes one Amazon reviewer, “Quick play, creative, [and] cheeky cards.”